virusme/Automated-Trader-for-The-Chartist/README.md

 ### The Chartist: Set Report Settings
-The data provided here will be used for generating and saving reports, as well as emailing the report to your chosen email address
+The data provided here will be used for generating and saving reports, as well as emailing the report to your chosen email address.

-* Go to **The Chartist** tab
+* Go to **The Chartist** :arrow_right: **Settings** tab
 * Click **Report Settings**
 * Make changes as required and click **Apply**
 * Definition of terms: